nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/enocean.rst

 The library supports replay protection based on sequence numbers.
 Only new, authenticated packets from commissioned devices will go through to the event callbacks.

-If the :option:`CONFIG_BT_SETTINGS` subsystem is enabled, the device information of all commissioned devices are stored persistently using the :ref:`zephyr:settings_api` subsystem, including the sequence number information.
+If the :kconfig:`CONFIG_BT_SETTINGS` subsystem is enabled, the device information of all commissioned devices are stored persistently using the :ref:`zephyr:settings_api` subsystem, including the sequence number information.

 For a demonstration of the library features, see the :ref:`enocean_sample` sample.